-It is estimated that 100,000 to 200,000 animals suffer and die for the sake of beauty products every year worldwide.
+It is estimated that 500,000 animals suffer and die for the sake of beauty products every year worldwide.
 These distressed animals include rabbits, guinea pigs, hamsters, rats and mice.
 The tests are often conducted without pain relief and animals are usually killed once the experiment is completed.

 Testing is not the only consideration.
 The ingredients themselves often come from exploited and slaughtered animals.
 Fat from slaughtered cows and sheep, shark liver, crushed bugs, lanolin from sheep in the wool industry, snail mucus and ground up animal hooves are all ingredients found in make-up and skin-care products.
 This is completely unnecessary.